Chapmip/8051-assembly-c-i2c-timers-serial/README.md

 **Arguments:**

 Unsigned 8-bit `address` containing 7-bit slave address as its upper 7 bits (the least significant bit is ignored).
-See important note under [`I2c_51.a51` module](https://github.com/Chapmip/8051-assembly-c-i2c-timers-serial/blob/master/README.md#i2c_51a51-module-and-header-file) above — depending on the way that the slave address is specified, it may be necessary to shift it one bit to the left (i.e. multiply it by two) before providing it as an 8-bit argument.
+See important note [above](https://github.com/Chapmip/8051-assembly-c-i2c-timers-serial/blob/master/README.md#i2c_51a51-module-and-header-file) — depending on the way that the slave address is specified, it may be necessary to shift it one bit to the left (i.e. multiply it by two) before providing it as an 8-bit argument.

 **Returns:**